By Gerald Ainomugisha on Jan 25, 2018 12:01:43 AM

 However, employee engagement is not to be confused with employee satisfaction – they are two distinct concepts in the field of human resources.
 A well-paid employee might be very satisfied with their job and workplace, but indifferent to the well-being and mission of the company.
 This employee likely clocks out of work as soon as possible and starts searching for a new position as soon as the company falls upon hard times and can no longer afford to give them that annual pay raise they love.

-Five great reasons to care about employee engagement in your workplace, no matter the size, industry, HR capacity, or geographical location, of your business:
+These are five great reasons to care about employee engagement, no matter the size, industry, HR capacity or geographical location of your business:

 1. Employees are your most important asset